McBride - Bumpus Genealogy

 Etna ( later Daugherty's Bridge or Mill ), the pioneer village in the township,

-Slippery Rock Creek in 1824.
+on Slippery Rock Creek in 1824.
 The Post Office was named Slippery Rock

 and Issac Pearson was appointed Postmaster.
 At present, Shawnee Acres